briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Add secrets to GitHub

-The follow secrets are needed for GitHub Actions to run.
+The following secrets are needed for GitHub Actions to run.
 Add these as repository secrets:

 - `ACM_CERTIFICATE_ARN` - ARN of the wildcard ACM certificate
 - `AWS_ACCESS_KEY_ID` - AWS access key ID